 The “Brick” Benefits

-At the beginning of every quarter, the high school provides two separate orientations at Smedley Learning Center: one for students and one for parents.
+At the beginning of every semester, the high school provides two separate orientations at Smedley Learning Center: one for students and one for parents.
 Student orientations bring all new students in to ensure that they know how to effectively navigate the virtual programs.
 They also learn basic coursework requirements, are introduced to the multitude of extracurricular opportunities and credit earning opportunities available, and meet their teachers.
 Parent orientations then equip parents with the tools to access their students’ courses, grades, attendance, and progress.
 They also educate parents on ways to get involved and about special credit earning opportunities for their students, like tuition-free college credit.

 Denver Online High School’s brick and mortar location also creates spaces to host special events and meetings for clubs.
 As a result, students can use the physical and virtual spaces that Denver Online High School provides to create a very personalized educational experience.